oobabooga/text-generation-webui/docs/01 ‐ Chat Tab.md

 The prompt format is defined by the following adjustable parameters in "Parameters" > "Instruction template":

 * **Context**: appears at the top of the prompt exactly as it is written, including the newline characters at the end (if any).
-Often the context includes a customizable sub-string.
+Often the context includes a customizable system message.
 For instance, instead of "Answer the questions." for Llama-2-chat, you can write "Answer the questions as if you were a pirate.", and the model will comply.
 * **Turn template**: defines a single input/reply turn.
 In this string, `<|user|>` and `<|bot|>` are placeholders that get replaced with whatever you type in the **User string** and **Bot string** fields respectively; they are mandatory and should be present even if those fields are empty. `<|user-message|>` and `<|bot-message|>` get replaced with the user and bot messages at that turn.
 If the prompt format uses newline characters, they should be written inline as `\n` in the turn template.

 Note that when you load a model in the "Model" tab, the web UI will try to automatically detect its instruction template (if any), and will update the values under "Parameters" > "Instruction template" accordingly.
 This is done using a set of regular expressions defined in `models/config.yaml`.
 This detection is not guaranteed to be accurate.
 You should check the model card on Hugging Face to see if you are using the correct prompt format.